pyouroboros/ouroboros/README.md

 - `--metrics-port` What port to run prometheus endpoint on.
 Running on port `8000` by default if `--metrics-port` is not supplied.
   - Default is `8000`.
   - Environment variable: `METRICS_PORT=8000`
+- `-w, --webhook-urls` What URLs for ouroboros to POST when a container is updated.
+  - Default is `None`.
+  - Environment variable: `WEBHOOK_URLS=http://my-webhook-1`

 ### Config File